makersacademy/airport_challenge/docs/domain_model.md

 REFACTORING NEEDED
 Put stubs back in instead of real Plane objects
 The random weather is causing my tests to fail randomly!
+Need to confirm that plane has landed
+Need to confirm that plans has taken off and is no longer in the airport It shouldn't be 50:50 for sunny vs. stormy.
+Usually it's sunny but on rare occasions it's stormy.
+Need a method to check if a plane is in the airport or not Need to read documentation on mocks.